AI and the world of work

 Contact us

-Sophie Maes is a partner in our Belgian law firm and is Head of our international Expert Groups.
+Román Gil is a partner in our Spanish law firm and is part of our International Policy Group.
 Sam Everatt is the Executive Director of Ius Laboris.
 Contact us to find out more about this project and about what we can do for you.

 Partner